jkmunson/EENG_461_LAB4/docs/src/lab4_report.md

 #### Concluding Remarks
 <p>This lab presented many challenges, mostly with the ultrasonic sensor.
 The ultrasonic sensor operates at 5V supply and logic, while the TM4C123GH6PM uses
 3.3V logic.
-The TM4C123 is 5V tolerate, but some back-feeding was discovered, so a resistor was added between the trigger on the MCU and the trigger on the ultrasonic sensor.
+The TM4C123 is 5V tolerant, but some 5v back-feeding on the trig pin was discovered, so a resistor was added between both the trigger on the MCU and the trigger on the ultrasonic sensor.
 Additionally, for stability purposes, a logic shifter was used on the echo signal to shift it from 5V to 3.3V.
-The ultrasonic sensor was also found to be unreliable when detecting soft objects such as skin or clothes, as they may absorb sound-waves, hence solid, smooth objects gave the most stable readings.</p>
+The ultrasonic sensor was also found to be unreliable when detecting soft objects such as skin or clothes, as they may absorb sound-waves, hence solid, smooth objects gave the most stable readings.
+The sonic sensor is also unreliable if sonic pulses are delivered near it's maximum rate.</p>

 #### Appendix - main.h
 ```c